federicomariamassari/udacity-sfend/projects/p1/p1-preliminary-configs.md

 1. Compile and install `metslib` from source
 2. Create symlinks to `vtk` and `pvtk`
-3. Disable GPU acceleration from UTM's VM properties
+3. Disable GPU acceleration from UTM's VM settings

 ## Configurations

-### Compile and Install `metslib` from Source
+### Compile and install `metslib` from source

 Optimization toolkit [`metslib`](https://github.com/coin-or/metslib) is referenced by PCL's `CMakeLists.txt` but not available by default on Ubuntu 20.04.
 As far as I understand, this is more of a nice-to-have [1].